Contact Miss Kathy & Miss Sheila @ 513-897-4826.

 A book club for those in grades 1 and 2.
-This group will read one short chapter book a month, and then meet to discuss the book, author, and do activities associated with the book.
-The next Chapters book club will meet on Tuesday, Dec.
-12 from 4:00 – 4:45 pm.
-Registration required (this group is full).
+The Chapters Book Club will meet on Tuesday, Feb.
+19 from 4:00 – 4:45 pm.
+This group is presently full.

-Tuesday, December 19 from 6:00 – 6:30 pm.
-The group will engage in a variety of fun learning activities featuring phonics, the writing of letters and words, and many other skills that promote a strong literacy foundation.
-Registration is required for this book club.
+For grade K. This club meets Tuesday, Feb.
+26 from 6:00 – 6:30 pm.
+The group engages in a variety of fun learning activities featuring phonics, the writing of letters and words, and many other skills that promote a strong literacy foundation.
+This group is presently full.

-The 1,000 Books Before Kindergarten program encourages families to read at least 1,000 books to their preschooler, birth to age 5, before they enter school.
-Families can sign up at the Mary L. Cook Public Library.
+This fun and exciting reading program is for children ages 0-5 years.
+This program was developed to increase awareness of the importance of reading to very young children as well as encouraging parents to embrace their role as their child’s first teacher.
+1,000 Books Before Kindergarten encourages families to read at least 1,000 books to their preschooler, birth to age 5, before they enter school.
+Families can sign up today at the Mary L. Cook Public Library.
 Each child will receive a folder with a page to record the books they read.
-Read 20 books, get a sticker.
-Read 100 books, get a free book!
-The goal of this project is to help kids enter school ready to learn.
+Each time a goal of recording 20 books is reached, children are encouraged to bring their folder to the library to receive a sticker.
+Each time the goal of recording 100 books is reached, children should bring their folder to the library to receive a free book.
 Reading is one of the most important things you can do to ensure your child’s success when they begin school.
-It also provides an opportunity to increase their exposure to a wide variety of books, and to promote use of the library – a gold mine of free material available to our community members.